How did we get here?

 Trump had promised to nix the rules and Obama-era climate action.
 His EPA chief, Scott Pruitt, led state challenges against the rule and has argued that if the agency regulates carbon, it should focus only on efficiency improvements at coal plants (Power Plan Hub, Jan.
 23, 2017).

-Now Trump and Pruitt are expected to roll back the Clean Power Plan.
+Now Trump and Pruitt will try to roll back the Clean Power Plan.
 Doing so will require an official rulemaking and could take years.
 Environmental groups plan to sue, which will also take time to resolve.
 In the meantime, the rule will not move forward (Climatewire, Jan.
 24, 2017).

 Since the rule was initially proposed, the power sector has decarbonized faster than expected.
 Some estimates show the United States is already two-thirds of the way to meeting the Clean Power Plan's 2030 goals, far ahead of schedule.
 Many utilities are still trying to lower their emissions and assume they will need to comply with a carbon regulation or price on carbon in the coming years, despite the Trump administration's reversal from previous policy.